Are you suffering from chronic pain?

 Chronic pain is not gender-specific and non-biased.
 And while pain can occur in every part of the body, back pain is one of the more common issues that we see in our patients – research has shown that approximately 15% to 30% of adults suffer from back pain each year.

 As the saying goes: Knowing is half the battle won.
 Knowing how chronic pain comes about and mitigating the aggravating factors goes a long way in the management of chronic pain.
 Depending on the age and type of condition, some can even rid themselves of their pain baggage with proper treatment and care.

 Traditional Chinese Medicine (TCM) has been backed by much research to be effective in pain management.
-For example, a National Institutes of Health study on chronic fascial pain suggests that Traditional Chinese Medicine is safe and frequently efficacious alone or subsequent to standard psycho-social interventions.
-TCM is widely available and provide patients with an alternative to other forms of therapy.
+For example, a National Institutes of Health study on chronic myofascial pain suggests that TCM is safe and frequently efficacious alone or subsequent to standard psycho-social interventions.
+TCM is widely available and provides patients with an effective, natural form of pain relief therapy.

 The following list includes some medical conditions (not exhaustive) commonly associated with chronic pain:

 - Tennis elbow (Epicondylitis)

 Tightness and pain at the elbow and forearm can result in weakness when gripping

 Numbness/pain at the palm and first three and half fingers, with possible tightness and ache at forearm or muscle wastage in the palm if severe

 - Mechanical back syndrome, Rotator cuff tendonitis